mosharky/Ongoing-Patches/docs/Skyrim Arrow Overhaul.md

 ## **Adamant:**
   - Forwards recipe perk condition changes for Nordic and Stahlrim items
+  - Takes the Adamant + Mysticism patch from base SAO and seperates it, along with other changes like the above (use this instaed)

 ## **aMidianborn Skyforge Weapons:**
   - Adds SAO keywords and balancing to the Skyforge Steel arrow, arrow recipe, and bow